mrocklin/thesis/syrk.md

 \label{sec:syrk}

-The computation for linear regression can be improved.
+The computation for linear regression can be further improved.
 In particular the computation `X -> GEMM -> X'*X`, while correct, actually fits a special pattern; it is a symmetric rank-k update and can be replaced by `X -> SYRK -> X'*X`.

 This was discovered by a scientific programmer with extensive familiarity with BLAS/LAPACK.
 He was able to correct this inefficiency by adding an additional computation